MicrosoftDocs/power-automate-docs/articles/modern-approvals.md

 # Create and test an approval workflow with Microsoft Flow

+With Microsoft Flow, you can manage the approval of documents or processes accross several services, including SharePoint, Dynamics CRM, Salesforce, OneDrive for Business, Zendesk, or WordPress.

-To automate an approval workflow, add the **Approvals - Start an approval** action to any flow.
+ To create an approval workflow, add the **Approvals - Start an approval** action to any flow.
 After you add this action, your flow can manage the approval of documents or processes.
 For example, you can create document approval flows that approve invoices, work orders, or sales quotations.
 You can also create process approval flows that approve vacation requests, overtime work, or travel plans.

-Approval flows can leverage several services, including SharePoint, Dynamics CRM, Salesforce, OneDrive for Business, Zendesk, or WordPress.

 Approvers manage requests from their email inbox, [the approvals center](https://flow.microsoft.com/manage/approvals/received/) on the Microsoft Flow website, or the Microsoft Flow app.